jfrogren/portfolio-arkivet/static/mdfiles/201218-search-support-from-librarian.md

 - Culture, consent, costs and care homes: enabling older people with dementia to participate in research

-- Strategies to improve engagement of ‘hard to reach’older people in research on health promotion: a systematic review
+- Strategies to improve engagement of ‘hard to reach’ older people in research on health promotion: a systematic review

 - Who is ‘in’and who is ‘out’?
 Participation of older persons in health research and the interplay between capital, habitus and field